ibm-cloud-docs/dl/diversity-models.md

 * Multiple Exit Discriminator (MED)

 For more information about prepending route prefixes, see [Using AS prepends to manage route priorities](/docs/dl?topic=dl-dl-about#use-case-1) and [Planning considerations when using AS prepends with VPC connections](/docs/dl?topic=dl-as-prepends-routes).

 Similar rules apply on the route prefixes that IBM Cloud advertises.
 The IBM Cloud routers advertise all prefixes that are associated with all applicable Direct Link connections equally (through BGP) with no additional BGP attributes to indicate path preference.
 You can implement import policies of your choice to prevent asymmetric routing scenarios that align with any existing export policies.
 {: note}

-## Simple configurations that achieve diversity
+## Sample network topologies to achieve diversity
 {: #section-1-diversity-models}

 The configurations that are shown in this group assume that all of the assets are located in the same PoP and in the same global market.